 To request an American Airlines status challenge, phone AAdvantage Customer Service in the United States on +1 888 697 5636.

-Before calling, sign up to the AAdvantage frequent flyer program on the American Airlines website if you haven’t already joined.
+Before calling, sign up to the AAdvantage frequent flyer program for free on the American Airlines website if you haven’t already joined.

 How to Complete a Status Challenge